-15%: Participation & Professionalism
+- 15%: Participation & Professionalism

-5%: Optional Reading Responses

-• 15%: Individual Projects
+- 15%: Individual Projects

-• 45%: Group Project
+- 45%: Group Project

-• 20%: Final Exam
+- 25%: Exams (10% for the mid-term, 15% for the final)

 This class will be curved: when grading, I prefer to use the whole range available rather than scores in a tight range.
 That is, if an assignment is worth 10 points, I will give grades at all the points between 0 and 10.
-I will project your raw scores onto the final distribution three times during the semester:
+I will project your raw scores onto the final distribution twice during the semester: